-As water falls from the sky and begins its journey to your house’s pipes, it will wind up spending a good amount of time meandering though all kinds of earth, dissolving and carrying minerals along the way.
+As water falls from the sky and begins its journey to your house’s pipes, it will wind up spending a good amount of time meandering through all kinds of earth, dissolving and carrying minerals along the way.
 Depending on where you are in the country will determine what type and level of hardness you’ll experience.
-Below you will find a map of the Unites States and the varying hard water levels throughout.
+Below you will find a map of the United States and the varying hard water levels throughout.

 Hard water is bad for your home, specifically your pipes, water heater, appliances, faucets and glassware, and showers.
 As hard water runs through the pipes of your house, to your appliances or out of your faucets it leaves trace amounts of mineral deposits behind.
 As water evaporates or dries up, the minerals are left behind.
 It’s a gradual process but considering how often water is run through your home, scale buildup can show up quickly causing all sorts of problems.
 Have you ever turned on your kitchen sink to find the faucet head spraying every which way?
 Has your dishwasher stopped washing as well as it did when it was new?
 Have you started noticing a white film develop on your shower door that just won’t wash off?
 All of these are indications of a hard water problem.

-The real damage is the unseen – and it develops day by day, layer by layer until it causes the point of failure.
+The real damage is the unseen — and it develops day by day, layer by layer until it causes the point of failure.
 You’ll only know what is happening by the increase in your utility bills.
-Your water heater, washing machine and dishwasher are not running efficiently anymore due to scale build-up on the heating elements and inside the pipes.
+Your water heater, washing machine, and dishwasher are not running efficiently anymore due to scale build-up on the heating elements and inside the pipes.

-In fact, just 1 millimeter of limescale build-up reduces heating element efficiency by 7%.
+In fact, just one millimeter of limescale build-up reduces heating element efficiency by 7%.
 That equates to about $300 per year.
 And it has the potential to shorten the lifespan of your major appliances by 30%.
 At NuvoH2O®, we find that most people want to find a hard water treatment option that helps them protect the significant investment they have made in their homes.

 Hard water has gotten a bad rap.
-Although hard water is bad for your home, it is not bad for you, your family, and pets to drink or bathe in.
+Although hard water is bad for your home, it is not bad for you, your family, and your pets to drink or bathe in.
 In fact, The World Health Organization and the National Research Council have found that hard water can be an important source of calcium and magnesium.